Applying to PEER Group

 Prepare your resume package in electronic format

-Include a section that talks about your career objective – it’s better if we don’t have to guess what you are applying for.
+- A section that talks about your career objective.
+It’s better if we don’t have to guess what you are applying for.

-Make sure your educational information is accurate and reflects whether your program was completed and diploma/degree granted.
+- Accurate educational information that reflects whether your program was completed and diploma/degree granted.
 If you have a university degree or college diploma, you don’t need to document elementary or secondary school education.
+Don’t forget to tell us about academic awards you have received.

-Talk to your references about the opportunity so we don’t take them by surprise.
-Five years ago, if someone said, “Sure, use me as a reference any time,” ensure the offer still stands and their contact information is accurate.
+- Updated references.
+Talk to your references about the opportunity so we don’t take them by surprise when we contact them.
+If someone said, “Sure, use me as a reference any time” and that was five years ago, ensure the offer still stands and their contact information is accurate.

 More resume hints and tips